-Benefits Counseling: Services that refer or assist eligible clients to obtain access to non-Ryan White public and private programs for which they may be eligible, including Medicaid, Medicare Part D, Social Security Disability Insurance, State Disability Insurance, Supplemental Security Income, General Relief, State Pharmacy Assistance Programs, Health Insurance Premium Programs, and other supportive services.
+Benefits Counseling: Services that refer or assist eligible clients to obtain access to non-Ryan White public and private programs for which they may be eligible, including Medicaid (Medi-cal), Medicare and Medicare Part D Prescription Drug Plans, Social Security Disability Insurance, State Disability Insurance, Supplemental Security Income, , , Health Insurance Premium Programs, Covered California Health Insurance Plans, and other supportive services.
 Key activities include 1) assessment of service needs; 2) helping clients to understand the eligibility criteria for benefits, the benefits provided by the program, the payment process and the rights of beneficiaries; providing consultation and advice regarding benefits programs; 3) assistance in completing the benefits application forms; 4) negotiating on the behalf of clients with benefits administration staff; and/or 5) referring to and coordinating with legal services in cases of administrative proceedings.

 Eligibility Screening: Services that assist individuals in identifying programs for which they are eligible.
 Screening is required for Ryan White services.
-Key activities include 1) obtaining proof of HIV status; 2) assessment of Orange County residency; 3) determining household income; and 4) assessing other prior resources (e.g., public or private insurance) and conducting an assessment of eligibility every six (6) months.
+Key activities include 1) obtaining proof of HIV status; 2) assessment of Orange County residency; 3) determining household income; and 4) assessing other prior resources (e.g., public or private insurance) and conducting an assessment of eligibility annually with periodic checks.